Conflux-Chain/conflux-documentation/docs/espace/tutorials/VerifyContracts.md

 ---
 sidebar_position: 2
 title: Contract Verification
+description: How to verify your smart contracts on ConfluxScan
 ---

 After deploying your smart contracts, it's important to verify your code on a block explorer.
 This can be done in an automated way using your developer tooling or the Web UI.